scorputty/packer-centos/README.md

 # Vagrant Ansible Packer CentOS-7
 A set of [(Ansible)](https://www.ansible.com) scripts around [Packer by HashiCorp](https://www.packer.io/) to build a [CentOS 7](https://www.centos.org) box for [Oracle VM VirtualBox](https://www.virtualbox.org).

 - The idea is that the [Kickstart](http://pykickstart.readthedocs.io/en/latest/) file 'ks.cfg' is as simple as possible and all the configuration is done by Ansible.
+Also Ansible is ran from your OSX Laptop, it's not installed on the VM.

+Other notables:

+- btrfs
+- no perl

 - You can find the build box here "https://atlas.hashicorp.com/scorputty/boxes/centos-7.2"